khuevu/khuevu.github.com/src/posts/2013/01/understand-hibernate.md

 Date: 2013-01-27
-Title: Basic of Hibernate Concepts
+Title: Application Design with Hibernate
 Tags: hibernate, java
 Slug: understand-hibernate
 Category: Blog

-This article aims to discuss the basic concepts of Hibernate.
-Those that you need to know well before actually implementing a Hibernate-based application.
+This article aims to discuss the basic design pattern of a web application using Hibernate; the basic concepts that you need to know well before actually implementing a Hibernate-based application.
+Hibernate Documentation can be a little bit confusing sometimes.
+This article tries to distill the important points to help you have a better understanding of Hibernate.
 And if you are already using Hibernate, hope it is still useful for you.
 Fundamentals always serves as building blocks for advanced techniques, an idea well illustrated in old time Chinese martial art movies.

 ## Hibernate's business case:

 Hibernate has `Session` object as its persistence interface.
 All of the database operations can be invoked through the `Session` object.
 This `Session` object should be accessed from a single thread.
 How long a `Session` object lives will be determined by your application design and its business use case.

 Why? when designing a business application, operations are grouped into business transaction, in which, all operations are considered successfully executed only if none of them fail to execute.
 For example, in a online shopping application, operation to deduct the sold quality from available stock and operation of getting payment from customers are grouped into one transaction.
 Only when payment is made successfully, the former one is persisted.
 In other words, a business transaction coordinates the writing out of changes to affected data.
 Some data can only be meaningfully changed if other is changed too.
-And in Hibernate, a `Session` represents exactly that, a business transaction or a `unit of work`, a term used by [Hibernate documentation](http://docs.jboss.org/hibernate/core/3.3/reference/en/html/transactions.html#transactions-locking)
+And in Hibernate, a `Session` represents exactly that, a business transaction or a `unit of work`, a term used by [Hibernate documentation](http://docs.jboss.org/hibernate/core/3.3/reference/en/html/transactions.html#transactions-locking).
+In this article, we use the terms business transaction, unit of work, conversation interchangably.

 Hibernate is mainly designed for web application.
 In which, A `Session`, therefore, can span a request (session-per-request) or a conversation - multiple requests, response cycles (however, you should not keep the Session for a long conversion.
 We will discuss this later).

-## Hibernate's design:

 So how exactly a `Session` is related to a business transaction, and why we need to decide how we keep the `Session`?